Weobley High School

 - Parental consent is not required

-- When deciding the timing, the teacher should consider what suitable travel arrangements can be made for the pupil
+- When deciding the timing, the member of staff should consider what suitable travel arrangements can be made for the pupil

 Use of the Homework Diary

-Green report -To give an overview of the pupil’s current performance across all subjects.
+Green report – This is used to monitor current performance across all subjects.
 (This is not a punishment).
 Should the green report indicate that the problems are only occurring in one subject, the tutor may decide to remove the pupil from this form of report and liaise with the department head who may wish to organise a subject report.

-Yellow report – Pupils who appear to be underperforming in several subjects will have targets identified and be placed on report by the form tutor for one or two weeks.
+Red report – Pupils who appear to be underperforming in several subjects or whose behaviour is a matter of concern will have targets identified and be placed on report by the form tutor for one or two weeks.
 The sanction should be logged in SIMS.

 Pupils who improve while on report should be removed from report and parents should receive a positive letter or telephone call.